Distributed Processing mode

 Starting a Satellite using the ServerUI

-There is also the possibility to start a server as a Satellite on Windows and MacOS using the user interface.
-In this mode, the Satellite will not process any hotfolder jobs on the computer.
+There is also a possibility to start the server as a Satellite on Windows and MacOS using the user interface (Desktop).
+In this mode, the Satellite will not process any 'hotfolder jobs' on the computer.

 A Satellite will always use the number of CPUs on the respective machine as the number of concurrent connections/processes.
 To limit this number, the Satellite has to be started by CLI with the --connections parameter.

-The number of connections should not exceed the number of CPUs, as this might reduce the performance per process and could result in some system stability problems.
+The number of connections should not exceed the number of CPUs, as this might reduce the performance per process and could result in system instability.

 Assign more than one Dispatcher to a Satellite

-In order to connect a Satellite with more than 1 Dispatcher it is possible to define more than one endpoint.
-Please refer the to the chapter "Fallback for Dispatcher".
+In order to connect a Satellite with more than 1 Dispatcher, it is possible to define more than one (--) endpoint.
+Please refer to the end of this chapter "Fallback for Dispatcher".

 Distribute a process using a Client

-The client is called using any regular pdfToolbox command line command.
+The client is called using any regular pdfToolbox command line call.

-In order to distribute the call over the network the command line parameters --dist and --endpoint are added.
-The client will then first ask the dispatcher to receive a satellite connection and then send the command to the satellite and wait until the result is sent back from the satellite.
+In order to distribute the call over the network, the command line parameters --dist and --endpoint are added.
+The client will first ask the dispatcher to receive a satellite connection and then send the command to the satellite and wait until the result is sent back from the satellite.

 pdfToolbox --dist --endpoint=<dispatcher IP number>[:<dispatcher port>] <any regular pdfToolbox call>